PatrickE94/pycalima/README.rst

 Then install BluePy
     $sudo pip3 install bluepy

-Clone this repo
-Edit all py files and change the env from python3.6 or 3.7 to just python3 setup.py install
+Clone this repo and then user run.py script to set the basic settings for your Calima.
+They will be applied if Calima was power cycled.
+Afterwards it will just poll Calima and output the data.
+You can pipe it to your home autmation scripts or or cronjob it to a file.

 Demo usage
 ----------